On the toric ideals of matroids of a fixed rank: Introduction

 Conjecture \ref{ConjectureStrongWhite}, the strongest among White's conjectures describing generators of the ideal $I_M$, turned out to be equivalent to Conjecture \ref{ConjectureClassicWhite} when considered for all matroids (see the discussion in Section $4$ of \cite{LaMi14}).

 Since every toric ideal is generated by binomials, it is not hard to rephrase the above conjectures in the combinatorial language.
 Conjecture \ref{ConjectureWeakWhite} asserts that if two multisets of bases of a matroid have equal union (as a multiset), then one can pass between them by a sequence of steps, in each step exchanging two bases for another two bases with the same union (as a multiset).
 In Conjecture \ref{ConjectureClassicWhite} additionally each step corresponds to a symmetric exchange.
-In Conjecture \ref{ConjectureStrongWhite} we take sequences of bases instead of multisets, and similarly each step corresponds to a symmetric exchange between consecutive bases.
-Actually, this is the original formulation due to White.
-We immediately see that the conjectures do not depend on the field $\K$.
+In Conjecture \ref{ConjectureStrongWhite} one takes sequences of bases instead of multisets, and similarly each step corresponds to a symmetric exchange between consecutive bases.
+Actually, these are the original formulations due to White.
+It is immediate that the conjectures do not depend on the field $\K$.

+In $2002$ J\"{u}rgen Herzog and Takayuki Hibi, as they wrote, could not escape from the temptation to ask the following questions strengthening Conjecture \ref{ConjectureWeakWhite}: